Sayam753/wildfirepy-prerelease/README.md

 You may follow our [LinkedIn](https://www.linkedin.com/company/wildfirepy/) and [Twitter](https://twitter.com/wildfirepy) handle as well!

 Help is always welcome so let us know what you like to work on, or check out the [issues page](https://github.com/wildfirepy/wildfirepy/issues) for a list of some known outstanding items.

+we strongly encourage users to submit patches for new or existing issues via Pull Requests.
+For more information on how to get started, checkout this [CONTRIBUTING.md](CONTRIBUTING.md) guide.